King's Buildings Campus

 This programme provides graduates and working professionals with a broad training in signal processing and communications.
 It is suitable for recent graduates who wish to develop the specialist knowledge and skills relevant to this industry and is also suitable as advanced study in preparation for research work in an academic or industrial environment or in a specialist consultancy organisation.

 Students gain a thorough understanding of theoretical foundations as well as advanced topics at the cutting edge of research in signal processing and communications, including compressive sensing, deep neural networks, wireless communication theory, and numerical Bayesian methods.

 A UK 2:1 honours degree, or its international equivalent, typically in electrical engineering with a specialisation in signal processing and/or communications.

-We will also consider your application if you have a background in a related field, such as computer science, physics or mathematics.
+Your application will also be considered if you have a background in a related field, such as computer science, physics or mathematics.

-Entry into this high-level programme is competitive, so we expect high grades in fundamentals, such as mathematics, signals and systems, probability and statistics, and communications and signal processing.
+Entry into this high-level programme is competitive, so high grades in fundamentals are expected, such as mathematics, signals and systems, probability and statistics, and communications and signal processing.

 College of Science and Engineering